ipspace/netlab/docs/tutorials.md

 ### Deploy Device Configurations

-You'll need a working Ansible installation for the rest of this tutorial.
+Deploying device configurations -- the final step in the **netlab up** process -- requires a working Ansible installation.
 Please follow the instructions in [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) documentation[^1], or use **[netlab install ansible](../netlab/install.md)** on Ubuntu.

 [^1]: I prefer using **homebrew** to install Ansible on MacOS.

-The Ansible inventory created by **netlab create** command contains enough information to configure interfaces and OSPF routing process.
+The Ansible inventory created by **netlab up** or **netlab create** command contains enough information to configure interfaces and OSPF routing process.
 Here's the inventory information for *r1* (`host_vars/r1/topology.yml`):

 ```
 # Ansible inventory created from ['lab.yml', 'package:topology-defaults.yml']